Athletic Trainer/Sports Injury Policies

 If an injury occurs while at an away contest, Student-Athletes may be evaluated by the host school ATC.
 Student-Athletes are expected to report in person to the GMAHS ATC on the next school day.

 The ATC will be available for injury evaluation and treatment daily after school, 2:30 – 3:30 pm, game schedule permitting.
-Student-Athletes are NOT allowed to miss class for injury treatment and should only report early if there is NO 9th period academic class.
+Student-Athletes are NOT allowed to miss class for injury treatment.

 - Teams with Away contests